bharrisau/wa-assoc-rules/rules.markdown

 ## Inspection of records, etc. of Association ##
-23. A member may at any reasonable time inspect without charge the books, documents, records and securities of the Association.
+23. A member may at any reasonable time inspect without charge the books, documents, records and securities of the Association, except for those that the Committee reasonably decides are sensitive for one reason or another.

 ## Disputes and mediation ##
 24. (1) The grievance procedure set out in this rule applies to disputes